thechadraccoon/tutorials/README.md

-# moonlight-help
+# tutorials

-This Repo will fill up over time with tutorials to workaround issues i've encountered using the [moonlight](https://github.com/moonlight-stream) clients.
+This repo will fill up over time with tutorials to work around issues I've encountered in my time this earth.